Toronto Midtown | Map

 Certified CMA teacher since 2010, Leonid brings an impressive education background and a gentle and patient teaching style to our Academy faculty.

-As a professional clarinettist and saxophonist, Leonid has been affiliated with many Symphony and Chamber orchestras around the world, such as Moscow State Ministry of Education Symphony Orchestra (Principal Clarinet), Moscow State Academy of Music Opera Theatre (Principal Clarinet), New Jerusalem Symphony (Principal Clarinet), Israeli Operetta Theatre (Principal Clarinet), and was a member of a Moscow State Conservatory Woodwind Quintet.
-As a soloist, Leonid performed in Russia, Israel, USA, Canada and has taken part in various International Music Festivals, such as International Klezmer Music Festival in Zfat, Israel.
+As a professional musician, Leonid has been affiliated with many symphony and chamber orchestras around the world.
+He served as assistant and principal clarinetist of the Moscow State Ministry of Education Symphony Orchestra, Moscow State Academy of Music Opera Theatre, New Jerusalem Symphony, Israeli Operetta Theatre, and was a member of a Moscow State Conservatory Woodwind Quintet.
+As a soloist, Leonid has performed in Russia, Israel, USA, Canada, and Kazakhstan, and has taken part in various International Music Festivals.

 View Larger Map